-Facts About Dilwara Temples
+About Dilwara Temples

-Detail | Information |
+| Detail | Information |

-Location | Mount Abu, Rajasthan |
+| Location | Mount Abu, Rajasthan |

-Built Between | 11th–16th Century |
+| Built Between | 11th–16th Century |

-Main Religion | Jainism |
+| Main Religion | Jainism |

-Entry Fee | Free |
+| Entry Fee | Free |

-Timings | 12:00 PM – 5:00 PM (for non-Jains) |
+| Timings | 12:00 PM – 5:00 PM (for non-Jains) |

-Photography | Not allowed inside |
+| Photography | Not allowed inside |

-Best Time to Visit | October to March |
+| Best Time to Visit | October to March |

-Main Temples | Vimal Vasahi, Luna Vasahi, Pittalhar, Parshvanath, Mahavir Swami |
+| Main Temples | Vimal Vasahi, Luna Vasahi, Pittalhar, Parshvanath, Mahavir Swami |

-Dress Code | Modest (cover shoulders and knees) |
+| Dress Code | Modest (cover shoulders and knees) |

-Nearest Airport | Udaipur (185 km) |
+| Nearest Airport | Udaipur (185 km) |

-Nearest Railway Station | Abu Road (28 km) |
+| Nearest Railway Station | Abu Road (28 km) |

 History & Background of Dilwara Temples.

-- Each of the temples built out of pure white marble.
-Imported from remote hills known as Arasuri Hills near Ambaji.
-The marble had to get transported from 200 kilometers away.
+- The marble had to be transported from 200 kilometers away.
 This was also a great distance in those bygone days!
-Mount Abu heritage temples are no less then wonders.
+Mount Abu’s heritage temples are truly wonders.

 - The artists toiled for decades to transform hard stone into soft, lovely art.

-Architecture & Highlights of Dilwara Temples in Mount Abu.
+Architecture & Highlights of Dilwara Temples in Mount Abu

-Each inch of Dilwara Temples appears to have been touched by magic.
-The carvings are so delicate that they appear to be soft like lace.
-When the sun shines on them, they glow like glass.
-The ceilings adorned with flowers, lotuses, and small patterns that appear to be alive.
-The following is a table which illustrates what makes each temple unique.
+The ceilings are adorned with flowers, lotuses, and small patterns that appear to be alive.
+The following is a table that illustrates what makes each temple unique.
 These are also marble wonders of Mount Abu.
-Travelers also visit the Wildlife Sanctuary during the trip.

-Temple Name | Dedicated To | Notable Features |
+| Temple Name | Dedicated To | Notable Features |

-Vimal Vasahi | Lord Adinath | Oldest and most intricate temple with elephant statues and beautiful ceilings. |
+| Vimal Vasahi | Lord Adinath | Oldest and most intricate temple with elephant statues and beautiful ceilings. |

-Luna Vasahi | Lord Neminath | Renowned for its large hall with 72 statues and exquisite marble columns. |
+| Luna Vasahi | Lord Neminath | Renowned for its large hall with 72 statues and exquisite marble columns. |

-Pittalhar Temple | Lord Rishabhdev | Contains a humongous brass idol and sturdy marble walls. |
+| Pittalhar Temple | Lord Rishabhdev | Contains a humongous brass idiol and sturdy marble walls. |

-Parshavnath Temple | Lord Parshavnath | Tallest among all, with four ornate doors and carvings on the exterior. |
+| Parshavnath Temple | Lord Parshavnath | It is the tallest among all, with four ornate doors and carvings on the exterior. |

-Mahavir Swami Temple | Lord Mahavir | Small but super beautiful, with painted walls and minute carved images. |
+| Mahavir Swami Temple | Lord Mahavir | Small but super beautiful, with painted walls and minute carved images. |

 Visitor Experience at Dilwara Temples

 When you step indoors, you feel a refreshing breeze even during a sweltering day.
 The ground is composed of smooth marble, and everything is serene and peaceful.
 You can also hear your own steps and heartbeats!
-So, visiting Dilwara Temples will be an experience.
-Also, check out Mount Abu Travel Guide.

 - You cannot photograph inside since it is a sacred site.